getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/advanced.md

 ## Change event before sending it {#before-serialize-event}

-With version _1.3.0_ we added the possiblity to change an event before it will be sent to the server.
+With version _1.3.0_ we added the possibility to change an event before it will be sent to the server.
 You have to set the block somewhere in you code.

 ```swift
 Client.shared?.beforeSerializeEvent = { event in